‘An interdisciplinary course on applied linguistics and language education.’

 You will:

-Students on the MPhil pathway complete the course in one year and have teaching sessions throughout the week.
-Students on the PGCE-MEd pathway have one teaching session per week on a Wednesday afternoon (2-6:30/7pm).
+Please note that students on the MPhil pathway have teaching sessions throughout the week while those on the PGCE-MEd pathway have one teaching session per week on a Wednesday afternoon (2-6:30/7pm).

 Alongside these modules, you will benefit from 32 hours of Research Methods teaching.
 This is taught across all thematic Masters within the Faculty of Education, allowing you to interact with others on different courses.